 Innovation can come from the brilliant minds of workers, or fed from customer experiences with the aim of streamlining how to do the business and cut roadblocks along the way.
 For example, your information technology firm can help companies bring their restaurant menu to online ordering to augment dip from dine-in customers.

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”

-Plenty of skilled people available.
+Plenty of skilled people are available.

-Recession will bring out a lot of unemployed people.
+The recession will bring out a lot of unemployed people.
 Although this is overwhelmingly a negative experience to many, losing their jobs may be the break others are waiting for.
 With stable jobs and steady employment, they can be indecisive with their plans and stick to the status quo.
 But when they lose their jobs, workers tend to reinvent themselves and churn out plenty of ideas as a way to land a job and contribute to the business.
 Your business will benefit from a deeper pool of skilled and experienced talent that can help you navigate the rough waters as a starting entrepreneur.

 Customers look for change.